 Trump says Comey ‘guilty of crimes,’ warns DOJ he won’t ‘stay away’ forever

-President Trump, in a fiery exclusive interview with "Fox & Friends," blasted former FBI Director James Comey on Thursday morning as a “liar and a leaker” who is “guilty of crimes” -- while issuing a stern warning to the Justice Department about the Russia probe.
+President Trump, in a fiery exclusive interview with "Fox & Friends," blasted former FBI Director James Comey on Thursday as a “liar and a leaker” who is “guilty of crimes” -- while issuing a stern warning to the Justice Department about the Russia probe.

 He said he tries to "stay away" from the Justice Department's affairs, "but at some point I won't."
 He suggested the DOJ hasn't adequately scrutinized Comey and others amid the focus on the Russia probe.

 "Our Justice Department should be looking at that kind of stuff, not the nonsense of collusion with Russia.
-There is no collusion with me and Russia and everyone knows that,” he said.
+There is no collusion with me and Russia, and everyone knows that,” he said.

 The president, who called into “Fox & Friends,” specifically slammed the memos that Comey leaked to a friend to spur a special counsel appointment.